ReillyBex/MicrowaveSintering/README.md

 ###### saveEntryPrompt()
 This creates a pop-up that displays the current process parameters and asks the user to confirm or cancel the save function.
 ###### validateParams()
 This runs the currently input process parameters through various checks to ensure the parameters are actually usable by the program.
 It displays errors prompting the user to make the necessary changes so the process can run.
+###### updateTimer()
+This updates the countdown timer on the main GUI.
+It uses ramp time or process time depending on the state, and uses a function called divmod() to convert the raw seconds of the timer into minutes + seconds.
 ### Future work
-Add a timer countdown for the process that is currently running.

-Change the PWM frequency to 0.1 or 0.2 (GPIO zero might not support that).

-Also adding in more comprehensive checks to tell users if the tables provided are bad or need formating adjustments made.
-The look up functions expect a specific format and any changes from that precise layout will likely cause errors or some sort.
+I would like to have the 3 main sections of the GUI visually broken up somehow, perhaps using frames?
+Overall the GUI looks basic and could use some polish.

+Better optimization to minimize RAM usage on the Pi.
+Perhaps only import the packages needed as opposed to the whole tkinter suite?

 This whole system could be launched as a web server similar to how Klipper works.
 This would allow users to simply launch a web browser from wherever is conveneient, and also remove the need to have any UI on the Pi itself.